If honoring horses' true nature and emotional wellbeing comes first for you, we are your people.

 What we do with our Fjords

 We primarily trail ride, which — as any trail rider knows — places significant mental, emotional and physical demands on the horses.
-We also greatly enjoy playing at liberty with one or more horses at a time — something we can do nearly every day, right here on the farm, even on days when time is limited or the weather can't decide what to do.
+We also greatly enjoy playing at liberty with one or more horses at a time — something we can do nearly every day, right here on the farm, even on days when time or daylight is limited, or the weather can't decide what to do.
 Our new (2020) 80' x 128' grass-surface outdoor arena has opened up whole new worlds for us and our Fjords, from liberty and in-hand work to ridden physical and mental development.
-Unfortunately, we do not live in a year-round riding climate and we aren't well-off enough to be able to afford a covered arena ... so even with the site improvements we are fortunate to have, all of our riding is strictly seasonal.
+Unfortunately, we do not live in a year-round riding climate, we aren't well-off enough to be able to afford a covered arena, and haul-in opportunities clash badly with our schedules, so even with the on-site improvements we are fortunate to have, all of our riding is strictly seasonal.

-We used to be very successful in performance (and halter) competitions with our llamas, but we're done with the competitive world now.
-We've come to realize that the fleeting and artificial recognition from humans (whose priorities are out of sync with ours) just impedes our journey — we'd rather strive for top marks from our animals all the time, and not have the attention-from-humans thing distracting us (we are, after all, only human).
+We were highly successful in performance (and halter) competitions with our llamas, but we're totally over the competitive world now.
+We've come to realize that the fleeting and artificial recognition from humans (whose priorities are out of sync with ours) just impedes our journey — we'd rather strive for top marks from our animals all the time, and not have any pressure from the attention-from-humans thing distracting us (we are, after all, only human; that pressure IS distracting!).
 When we do consider entering formal or organized events with our horses, it's strictly for the opportunities those venues might present to further our horse-human relationships.
+So far we have managed to avoid equine events with competitive components.

 Because yearly Fjord births in North America (and in most countries worldwide) had been running below replacement rate with genetic diversity in jeopardy, we initially stepped up and bred our mares rather than letting their prime reproductive years pass by.

-Now that Winny is excused from further broodmare duties, we are pausing breeding to address some much-needed infrastructure improvements that will be vastly easier to accomplish without juggling construction around the logistics of breeding and birthing.
-This also gives us time to allow our young fillies to fully mature, and to evaluate them as potential breeding stock so that we will be in a solid position to re-assess how breeding best fits into our lives going forward.
+Now that Winny is excused from further broodmare duties, we have paused all breeding to address some much-needed infrastructure improvements, which will be vastly easier to accomplish without juggling construction around the logistics of breeding, birthing, and having young foals right in the middle of the improvement zone.